lkirch/ScienceSage/README.md

 For a step-by-step guide to the app’s features and interface, see the [UI Walkthrough](docs/sciencesage_ui_walkthrough.md).

+## 🏗️ System Architecture

+ScienceSage uses a modular Retrieval-Augmented Generation (RAG) pipeline: user queries are embedded, relevant Wikipedia chunks are retrieved from a vector database (Qdrant), and GPT-4 generates answers at different complexity levels.
+Feedback and context are managed in real time.

 **System Architecture:**
 ![ScienceSage Architecture](images/sciencesage_architecture.png)

 [Streamlit App Sequence Diagram](images/eraser_streamlit_app_sequence_diagram.png)

+For a detailed breakdown, see [docs/sciencesage_system_architecture.md](docs/sciencesage_system_architecture.md).

 ---